iheathers/DataWarehouse/README.md

-# UWA Data Warehouse 2024 Demo Project
+# Data Warehouse and ETL Process for Olympic and Economic Data Analysis

 ## Overview